 You can drink alcohol with Noriday without experiencing any adverse effects.

-Noriday cannot be used for period delay given the way the mini pill is taken.
-If you are on the mini pill and wish to delay your period during an important event or milestone then speak to your doctor who may be able to prescribe you with a Norethisterone pill which is specifically designed to delay your period.
+Noriday cannot be used for period delay.
+If you are on the mini pill and wish to delay your period for an important event or milestone then speak to your doctor who may be able to prescribe you with a norethisterone pill, which is specifically designed to delay your period.
 Alternatively, the combined pill can be used for period delay so you may be able to switch to this if it is suitable for you.

-If you are switching to Noriday from a different type of contraceptive pill then you can usually just stop taking your current pill and start taking Noriday right away without any disruption to your protection.
+If you are switching to Noriday from a different type of progestogen-only contraceptive pill then you can usually just stop taking your current pill and start taking Noriday the next day.
+If you’re taking a combined pill, it’s often better to finish your current pack before starting Noriday.
+You’ll usually be required to use condoms for a period of seven days to protect yourself from unwanted pregnancy.
 Always check the instructions provided with your pill and ask the advice of your doctor or pharmacist before doing so as different types of the pill may have specific guidance attached to them.

-Noriday is a type of the progesterone-only pill, commonly known as the mini pill.
-The combined pill differs as it contains both oestrogen and progesterone hormones.
+Noriday is a type of progestogen-only pill, commonly known as the mini pill.
+The combined pill differs as it contains both oestrogen and progestogen hormones.
 Noriday produces less potential long term side effects than the combined pill and is suitable for women who are unable to tolerate oestrogen or who cannot take the combined pill due to potential health risks.
-The combined pill has more flexibility with taking it later than usual and can be used to delay your period.
+The combined pill has a little more flexibility as it doesn’t need to be taken within such a strict time frame each day, and can be used to delay your period.

 Noriday is one variety of the mini pill.
 There are several other brands available including Cerelle, Cerazette, and Norgeston.
 The combined pill is another alternative method of contraception although it is not suitable for everyone.
 Your doctor will be able to assess your health and medical history to determine which pill is right for you.
 Other long term methods of contraception include the IUD (copper coil), IUS (hormonal coil), contraceptive implant and injection.

-Noriday must be taken within a three hour window.
+Noriday must be taken within a three hour window each day.
 For example, if you usually take your pill at 8am then you must take it before 11am for it to be effective.
-If you take it too late then you will not be protected against pregnancy.
-If this happens, continue with the rest of your pack as usual and use additional contraception for the next 48 hours.
+If you take it too late then you may not be protected against pregnancy.
+If this happens, continue with the rest of your pack as usual and use additional contraception for the next seven days.
 If you have had unprotected sex before realising that you've taken your pill late then ask the advice of a pharmacist as soon as possible as you may need emergency contraception.

-If you vomit within two hours of taking Noriday then your pill may not work as it's likely that the body has not had a chance to digest it yet.
+If you vomit after taking Noriday then your pill may not work as it's likely that the body has not had a chance to digest it yet.
 In this situation, take another pill right away.
 If you take a second pill within your three hour window then you do not need to do anything else, just continue to take the rest of your pills as normal.
-If you take the second pill after the three hours, you'll need to use additional contraception for 48 hours to prevent pregnancy.
-If you continue to be sick then use condoms until you have been symptom free for two days.
+If you take the second pill after three hours, you'll need to use additional contraception for seven days to prevent pregnancy.
+If you continue to be sick then use condoms until you have been symptom-free, and able to swallow your pill, for seven days.

 You can get pregnant as soon as you stop taking Noriday.
 You are also at risk of falling pregnant if you miss a pill or take one too late.
 Noriday must be taken within a 3 hour time period in order to be effective.